Fire and rescue services

 Due to the high risk of HIV/AIDS infection, if you are a victim of violent crime, especially rape, seek immediate medical assistance outside of Sudan.

-Kidnapping is a serious risk in Sudan, even in Khartoum, and travellers have been kidnapped.
+Kidnapping is a serious risk, including in Khartoum and Darfur region.
+Foreigners, humanitarian aid workers and journalists have been kidnapped.

 Sudan can experience severe weather, including: